carlossg/jenkinsfile-runner-google-cloud-run/README.md

 <img src="images/jenkins-google-cloud-run.png" width="150">

-A [Google Cloud Run](https://cloud.google.com/run) Docker image to run Jenkins pipelines.
+A [Google Cloud Run](https://cloud.google.com/run) (a container native, serverless platform) Docker image to run Jenkins pipelines.
 It will process a GitHub webhook, git clone the repository and execute the Jenkinsfile in that git repository.
+It allows scalability with 1000+ concurrent builds and pay per use with zero cost if not used.

-This image allows `Jenkinsfile` execution without needing a persistent Jenkins server running, using Google Cloud Run.
+This image allows `Jenkinsfile` execution without needing a persistent Jenkins master running in the same way as Jenkins X Serverless, but using the Google Cloud Run platform instead of Kubernetes.

 # Google Cloud Run vs Project Fn vs AWS Lambda

-Three flavors of Jenkinsfile Runner
+I wrote three flavors of Jenkinsfile Runner

 * [Google Cloud Run](https://github.com/carlossg/jenkinsfile-runner-google-cloud-run)
 * [AWS lambda](https://github.com/carlossg/jenkinsfile-runner-lambda)
 * [Project Fn](https://github.com/carlossg/jenkinsfile-runner-fn)

+The image is similar to the other ones.
+The main difference between Lambda and Google Cloud Run is in the packaging, as Lambda layers are limited in size and are expanded in `/opt` while Google Cloud Run allows any custom Dockerfile where you can install whatever you want in a much easier way.

 # Limitations

+Max build duration is 15 minutes but we can use a timeout value up tos 60 minutes by using `gcloud beta`.

 Current implementation limitations: